 Lifestyle changes can prevent 'lifestyle diseases'

-As a stress management health coach and mindful lifestyle educator, Wendy is passionate about providing timely intervention and tools for reducing physical, mental and emotional stress - before it takes over.
-Too often, stress can spiral out of control and lead to illnesses that can be prevented by making simple but powerful changes to eating, exercise, sleep, stress and cognitive habits.
-In fact, research shows that 80% of heart disease, stroke, type 2 diabetes and 40% of cancers can be prevented with improvements to diet and lifestyle.*
+As a health & executive coach as well as healthy lifestyle educator, Wendy is passionate about providing timely intervention and mindfulness tools for reducing physical, mental and emotional stress - before it takes over.
+Too often, stress can spiral out of control and lead to illnesses that can be prevented by making simple but powerful changes to eating, drinking, exercise, sleep, relaxation and cognitive habits.
+In fact, research has shown that 80% of heart disease, stroke, type 2 diabetes, and 40% of cancers can be prevented with improvements to diet and lifestyle.*

 *2019, American College of Lifestyle Medicine